Position: Associate Director

-This is an exciting opportunity to join a nonprofit organization working at the nexus of human rights and global mental health.
-Reporting to, and working in close collaboration with, the Executive Director, the Associate Director will help build a solid foundation for Partnerships for Trauma Recovery to expand and deepen its programming.
+This is an exciting leadership opportunity to join a nonprofit organization working at the nexus of human rights and global mental health.
+Reporting to, and working in close collaboration with, the Executive Director, the Associate Director will help build a solid foundation for Partnerships for Trauma Recovery to expand and grow the organization.
+The Associate Director will work closely with the ED keeping knowledgeable and informed of all operational aspects of the organization (who could step in as ED if/when ED is away) with the professional standing and desire to eventually become the full-time Executive Director.
 The Associate Director will contribute to fundraising, communications, management, outreach, administration and responding to new initiatives and needs, as they arise.
-The ideal candidate would have a solid track record in fundraising, organizational development and experience in the field of human rights and/or global mental health.
+The ideal candidate will have a solid track record in fundraising, organizational development and experience in the field of human rights and/or global mental health.
 This position requires leadership, flexibility, creativity, resourcefulness and a passion for promoting human rights, peace and psychosocial wellbeing.
-Note that we are a small, new organization with significant programming but without administrative staff at present.
-As with all staff, this role will require some administrative and other supportive tasks, as needed.

 ROLES and RESPONSIBILITIES

 The role of the Associate Director will include the following.
 These roles are not distinct, and will overlap as appropriate: